Individual artists, ensembles, and arts organizations are eligible to apply. Artists must:

 - be appropriate for students in the grade levels that participate

 - support educational guidelines as set forth in the Common Core curriculum and North Carolina Essential Standards.
 These curriculum standards can be found at http://www.dpi.state.nc.us/curriculum/

 - have supplementary educational materials (study guides, teacher guides, lesson plans, etc.) provided to the school before the program

 - occur on school premises

 - have set rates for ALL related expenses (either folded into fee or listed), including travel, food, lodging and supplies.

 Programs must fit into one of the following categories:

 Format: presentation/demonstration with audience participation.
 If a program is not suited for lecture/demonstration, then the artist must provide cultural/artistic context through introductory, concluding and/or transitional remarks.
 A brief question and answer session may be included if desired.

 Timing: 45–60 minutes

 Workshop/Residency: instructional session(s) that actively involve students in participatory work

 - Workshop Format: a stand-alone session, or a session in conjunction with a performance (i.e. a "companion" workshop).
 Venues range from classrooms to gyms to media centers and may involve several classes at one time.

 Timing: at least one participatory instructional session

 - Residency Format: multiple sequential sessions, working with the same group of students each session and culminating with a student product (i.e. dance, dramatization, anthology, artwork, "informance").

-- Residency Timing: at least three instructional sessions, each lasting 45–60 minutes.
-Residencies do not have to be scheduled on consecutive school days.
-United Arts must pre-approve any schedule variation.
+Timing: at least three instructional sessions, lasting 45–60 minutes each.
+Residencies do not have to be scheduled on consecutive days.

-Writer Residency: sequential instructional sessions focused on student writing.
+Writer Residency: sequential instructional sessions that focus on creative writing by students

-- Format: multiple sequential sessions working with the same group of students to develop and enhance their own writing.
+Format: at least five sequential sessions working with the same group of students to develop and enhance their own writing.

-- Timing: each session lasts 45–60 minutes with each student receiving approximately five contact hours.
+Timing: sessions last 45–60 minutes with each student receiving approximately five contact hours.
 A writer residency may be scheduled on consecutive school days or it may be spread out over a period of time (e.g. every Monday for five weeks).